Perception12/qr-code-component/README.md

 ### What I learned

-I learned how to center a div using absolute position and transform properties
+I learned an easy way to center a div both vertically and horizontally

 To see how you can add code snippets, see below: